vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 </div>

 The query combines the sparse `weakAnd` and the dense `nearestNeighbor` query operators using logical disjunction.
-Both query operator retrievers the target number of hits (or more) ranked by it's inner raw score/distance.
-The list of documents exposed to the configurable ranking expression is a combination of the best of these two different retrieval strategies.
+Both query operator retrieves the target number of hits (or more), ranked by it's inner raw score/distance function.
+The hits exposed to the configurable `first-phase` ranking expression is a combination of the best hits from the two different retrieval strategies.
-The ranking is performed using the following`hybrid` rank profile which serves as an example how to combine the different scoring techniques.
+The ranking is performed using the following `hybrid` rank profile which serves as an example how to combine the different efficient retrievers.

 <pre>
 rank-profile hybrid inherits closeness {
         num-threads-per-search: 1
-        inputs {
+        rank-properties {
-            query(q) tensor&lt;float&gt;(x[384])
             query(wTags) : 1
             query(wPopularity) : 1
             query(wTitle) : 1